Trump tweets, Republicans senators strike back

 Washington (CNN)Sen. Bob Corker's questioning of the President's competence Thursday is the starkest signal yet that Republican senators are returning fire in the public and pointed battle Donald Trump has waged with members of his own party.

 Rarely, if ever, has a Republican president had such acrimonious relations -- at least publicly -- with GOP senators.
-And Trump's tweets Thursday signal that the President has no intention of changing his tact.
+And Trump's tweets Thursday signal that the President has no intention of changing his tack.
 While some in the party -- including Senate Majority Leader Mitch McConnell -- have avoided directly criticizing the President, other senators have taken this moment in the wake of violence in Charlottesville, largely based on Trump's news conference Tuesday and his tweets since then, to offer pointed feedback of their own.

 "I do think there needs to be radical changes," Sen. Bob Corker, a Tennessee Republican, said in a briefing with reporters Thursday.
-"The President has not yet been able to demonstrate the stability nor some of the competence that he needs to be successful."
+"The President has not yet been able to demonstrate the stability nor some of the competence that he needs to demonstrate in order to be successful."

 He added: "Helping inspire divisions because it generates support from your political base is not a formula for causing our nation to advance, our nation to overcome the many issues we have to deal with right now."

-Note: CORRECTION: This story has been updated to add a dropped phrase back into Corker's quote.